McTimoney Chiropractic

 The McTimoney technique was established in the 1950’s by a man named John McTimoney who developed specific spinal manipulation and chiropractic techniques to be used on animals.
 It is non-invasive and is carried out entirely by hand.
 Animals tend to readily accept the treatment as it is gentler than some conventional manipulative therapies and considered very effective.
 It can be used to treat any type of animal, benefiting loving pets to world class competition animals.

 McTimoney treats the entire body focusing on symmetry and balance based on the principle that the body creates many compensations therefore the whole body needs to be treated not just the problem area.
-Specialised manipulations using speed rather than force target precise areas of the skeleton creating vibrations to parts of the anatomy which stimulates the nervous system to relax and repair, encouraging a healing response.
+Specialised manipulations using speed rather than force target precise areas of the skeleton creating vibrations to parts of the anatomy which stimulates the nervous system to release and repair, stimulating a healing response.
 Re-alignment of the skeleton and joints allows correct function of the nervous system (which controls everything) therefore having a positive effect on the entire body.

 Scientific, peer reviewed research into the benefits and effects of McTimoney Chiropractic can be found on the research pages of the McTimoney Animal Association website.